mrmoxon/mrmoxon.github.io/_posts/2024-24-10-emergence.markdown

 1. <b>Novelty:</b> A system possesses novelty when it consistently produces artifacts that become less predictable over time with respect to the observer's existing models.
 2. <b>Learnability:</b> A system is learnable when access to more historical data makes its artifacts more predictable - in other words, observation improves understanding.

 By this token, our ability to interpret novel systems is a reflection of the capacity of our cognitive substrate to comprehend how these systems work.
-Some emergent properties yield more easily to investigation, while others remain intractable with respect to human minds, which explains why we see diminishing returns to science as the low-hanging fruit become sparse.
-In fact, scientific progress would require exponentially more work for any observer, provided they do not upgrade their cognitive faculties.
+While some emergent phenomena are readily comprehensible, others prove stubbornly resistant to human understanding.
+This cognitive boundary helps explain the law of diminishing returns in scientific discovery --- as the low-hanging fruit become sparse, progress would require exponentially more work for any observer, provided they do not upgrade their cognitive faculties.

 When it comes to emergent complexity, we find that this lies along another spectrum:

-1. <b>Weakly emergent properties:</b> while novel, can be readily predicted given an understanding if the underlying components and their interactions.
+1. <b>Weakly emergent properties:</b> while novel, future states can be readily predicted given an understanding if the underlying components and their interactions.
 For example:
 <br>
 <br>
 - <b>Simple molecular properties:</b> The hardness of diamond is a product of the strong covalent bonds in the carbon lattice structure that it consists of.
 The idea that diamond would be hard is learnable to anyone with the ability to comprehend molecular bonding.
 This was once an unknown scientific phenomena, but the relationship is now well understood.